 In July 2018, AXIS sponsored a catastrophe bond, Northshore Re II Limited, Series 2018-1 which provides the Group with multiyear annual aggregate cover capacity of USD 200 million for U.S. named storms (incl.
 Puerto Rico & U.S. Virgin Islands), US and Canada earthquake, and European windstorm events.
-The risk period is from July 7, 2018 to June 30, 2022.
+The risk period was from 7 July 2018 to 30 June 2022.
+The Series 2018-1 CAT Bond matured at 30 June 2022 and was redeemed thereafter.

 In June 2019, AXIS sponsored a catastrophe bond, Northshore Re II Limited, Series 2019-1 which provides the Group with multiyear annual aggregate cover capacity of USD 165 million for US named storms (incl.
 Puerto Rico & U.S. Virgin Islands), U.S. and Canada earthquake and European windstorm events.
-The risk period is from June 27, 2019 to June 30, 2023.
+The risk period is from 27 June 2019 to 30 June 2023.

 In December 2020, AXIS sponsored a catastrophe bond, Northshore Re II Limited, Series 2021-1 which provides the Group with multi-year annual aggregate cover capacity of USD 150 million for U.S. named storms (incl.
 Puerto Rico & U.S. Virgin Islands), U.S. and Canada earthquake and European windstorm events.
-The risk period is from January 1, 2021 to December 31, 2023.
+The risk period is from 1 January 2021 to 31 December 2023.